 So whenever the next step is to be taken, it receives the feedback from the previous step, along with the learning from the experience to predict what could be the next best step.
 This process is also called a trial and error process to reach the goal.

-Reinforcement learning is a long term iterative process.
-The more the number of feedbacks, the more accurate the system becomes.
+Reinforcement learning is a long-term iterative process.
+The more the number of feedback, the more accurate the system becomes.
 Basic reinforcement learning is also called Markov Decision Process.

 Example Of Reinforcement Learning

 An example of Reinforcement Learning is video games, where the players complete certain levels of a game and earn reward points.
 The game provides feedback to the player through bonus moves to improve his/her performance.